The Marlows and the Traitor

 The Marlows and the Traitor is the second in the series of novels about the Marlow family by Antonia Forest, first published in 1953.
 The story is set during the Easter holidays in a small fishing village on the South Coast of England.
 It is the first in the series to feature sailing (see also Falconer's Lure and especially Run Away Home) and the first to have a major male character.
 In fact there are two significant male characters, Peter Marlow and the traitor.
 This story, more than most in the series, focuses on the younger members of the family.

 In the introduction to the Girls Gone By edition of The Marlows and the Traitor, Forest admits she never intended to write a series of books about the Marlows.
-At the time of writing (the book was published in 1953) the Nuremberg Trials were happening and Forest decided to write a book about a traitor.
+At the time of writing (the book was published in 1953), the Nuremberg Trials were happening, and Forest decided to write a book about a traitor.
 Only then did it occur to her to use the Marlows in the book.

 Plot summary

 Taking an early morning walk in a fierce storm, Peter Marlow is deliberately snubbed by one of his teachers from Dartmouth Naval College, Lewis Foley, who is spending the Easter holidays in the fishing village of St-Anne's-Byfleet.
 Later, he and his sister Nicola, follow an irresistible sign to a place called Mariners.
 Mariners turns out to be a deserted house complete with its own crow's nest and a sign to Foley's Folly Light.

 Nicola discovers from one of her fishermen friends, Robert Anquetil, that Lewis had grown up in the village and that Mariners belongs to his family.
 Anquetil warns her not to go near the house again.
 However, when she returns to the hotel where the Marlows are staying, she finds that Peter has already told the others and that they are planning a trip that afternoon.
 Reluctantly, Nicola agrees to go along with them.

 The children enter the house and go exploring.
 While Nicola, Peter and Lawrie go down to the cellars, Ginty agrees to keep guard.
-But when she hears a noise she panics and follows them down the stairs.
+When she hears a noise, she panics and follows them down the stairs.
 Peter has found some microfiche which seems to show details of Naval secrets.
 A man enters the cellars and the girls are afraid, but Peter recognises him as Lewis Foley and starts to tell him about the secrets he has found.

 Foley produces a gun and forces the children to come with him on his boat, but Lawrie manages to escape.
 Nicola puts sugar in the boat's engine so that Foley can't take them further out to sea.
 Instead he lands at the lighthouse and signals to someone to collect him there.
 He is ordered to dispose of the children but ignores this command.